UAlbertaCompEClub/compesite-hugo/content/newsletter/posts/2020-12-11-compe-club-weekly.md

 [sidebar]
 align = "right"
 +++
-Welcome to the last full week of school!
-Congratulations to everyone who made it to this point.
-For some people, exam season has already started and for the rest it is soon to come.
-Good Luck on your finals and I hope you guys achieve the goals that you are aiming for!
+Welcome to the final season.
+I hope you guys are doing well on your finals and good luck on all your exams!
+But don't forget to sleep and get some rest.
 Here is some information about student opportunities and events for you!
 <br/>

 ### Highlights: